-We have a full-value award incentive plan pursuant to which time-based awards and performance-based awards could be granted to our directors, officers, employees and other service providers.
-Our independent non-management directors are only granted time-based awards under our award incentive plan.
-Our corporate governance and compensation committee is of the view that granting only time-based awards with no payout multiplier to our independent non-management directors helps to ensure a close, long-term alignment with shareholders' interests.
+We have a full-value award incentive plan pursuant to which time-based awards and performance-based awards could be granted to our officers, employees, other service providers and, prior to January 1, 2025, our independent non-management directors, who were only granted time-based awards.
+Our corporate governance and compensation committee was of the view that granting only time-based awards with no payout multiplier to our independent non-management directors helped to ensure a close, long-term alignment with shareholders' interests.
+For further information about our award incentive plan, see "Executive Compensation - Award Incentive Plan".

-On May 1, 2023, our corporate governance and compensation committee recommended, and our board of directors approved, an aggregate grant of 129,060 time-based awards to our independent directors under our award incentive plan.
+On April 23, 2024, our corporate governance and compensation committee recommended, and our board of directors approved, an aggregate grant of 150,000 time-based awards to our independent directors under our award incentive plan.